 The individual electrical circuits are protected by fuses.
-The fuses are located behind a cover at the left-hand end of the dash panel and on the left-hand side of the engine compartment.
+The fuses are located behind a cover at the left-hand end of the dash panel.
+In versions with the steering wheel on the right the fuses are on the right-hand side of the instrument panel, behind a cover.